578348280.jpg

 The Society for French Historical Studies awards the Koren Prize to the most outstanding article on any period of French history published the previous year by a scholar appointed at a college or university in the United States or Canada.
 The prize committee seeks out contenders from American, Canadian, and European journals and may decide whether articles that have appeared as part of a book or in the published proceedings of a scholarly conference are eligible for consideration.

-If you would like to nominate an article that you have published during the calendar year 2024, please email an electronic version of it to the chair of the committee by 1 January 2025.
-If an article was published in a journal with an issue date of 2023 but did not appear online or in print until after January 1, 2024, you may nominate your article for the prize to be given in 2025.
+If you would like to nominate an article that you have published during the calendar year 2025, please email an electronic version of it to the chair of the committee by December 1, 2025 (extension to January 1, 2026 for articles published in the month of December).
+If an article was published in a journal with an issue date of 2024 but did not appear online or in print until after January 1, 2025, you may nominate your article for the prize to be given in 2026.
 There is no need to send a copy of your curriculum vitae.

 The winner, who receives an award of $1,000, will be announced at the annual meeting of the Society.
 The prize may not be shared, although an “honorable mention” may be named.